Economics 882

 Instructor: James MacKinnon

 This course covers a number of statistical methods that are commonly referred to as "machine learning."
 These include methods for both regression and classification.
-Topics include nonparametric regression, including k-NN, kernel regression, and splines; regularized regression, including lasso, ridge regression, and elastic net; methods based on logistic regression; tree-based methods, including random forests, bagging, and boosting; support vector machines; and neural networks.
+Topics include nonparametric regression, including KNN, kernel regression, and splines; regularized regression, including lasso, ridge regression, and elastic net; methods based on logistic regression; tree-based methods, including random forests, bagging, and boosting; double machine learning and generalized random forests; support vector machines; and neural networks.

 Students will be expected to understand the key ideas of the methods that are discussed and to become proficient at using several of them to analyze actual datasets.
 There will be three empirical assignments and a more substantial empirical project.

-The course will make considerable use of the book
+The course will make considerable use of the books

 by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani,